Derek HammondPresident | Director of Flight Ops

-Richard is an business leader and entrepreneur.
-His business successes cover across a broad range of initiatives and he plays a very active and strong role in his community.
+Richard is a business leader and entrepreneur.
+His business success covers a broad range of initiatives and he plays a very active and strong role in his community.
 He volunteers at schools and for several non-profit organizations in leadership positions.
 He is married to Marilyn and they have four children between them.
-Richard started flying in 1972, received a private fixed wing licence in 1973 and a commercial fixed wing licence in 1978.
-In 1986 he got a private helicopter licence and a commercial in 1989.
-He started a helicopter company that operated 7 helicopters and he flew helicopters commercially in Canada and St. Lucia.
-Currently he has over 5000 hours in helicopters and fixed wing aircraft, has an IFR license, and owns and operates 2 soviet military jets, an L-29, a Mig15, and a Bell 222B twin-engine helicopter.
-In 2009, Richard trained for and achieved an ACE card and flies in Air Shows in Canada and the US.
+Richard started flying in 1972, received a private, fixed wing licence in 1973 and a commercial, fixed wing licence in 1978.
+In 1986, he got a private helicopter licence and a commercial licence in 1989.
+He started a helicopter company that operated 7 helicopters and flew helicopters commercially in Canada and St. Lucia.
+Currently he has over 5000 hours in helicopters and fixed wing aircraft, has an IFR license, and owns and operates 2 soviet military jets, an L-29 Delfin, a MiG15, and a Bell 222B twin-engine helicopter.
+In 2009, Richard trained for and achieved an ACE card; and flies in Air Shows across Canada and the US.

 Peter StewartVampire Pilot

-Flying has been a big part of his life from a very young age flying with his dad.
+Flying has been a big part of his life from a very young age, flying with his dad, a WWII veteran who flew a Mosquito.
 Following in his father's footsteps, he learned to fly as a teenager.
 Afterwards, he went on to fly agricultural aircraft for many seasons, and flew on the Ontario Ministry of Natural Resources fire program in birddog and detection aircraft roles.
-Along with flying a Harvard, Stearman, Tiger Moth, Chipmunk and Norseman at Canadian Warplane Heritage Museum over the years, Peter also flies his own Cessna float plane and de Havilland Tiger Moth.
+Along with flying a Harvard, Stearman, Chipmunk and Norseman, at Canadian Warplane Heritage Museum over the years, Peter also flies his own Cessna float plane and de Havilland Tiger Moth.

 Chief Aircraft Maintenance Engineer